Formulation and analysis

 On the other hand, the ideas or implicit questions that lead to the construction of a table may help in two ways.
 They may suggest hypotheses that you had not already thought of.
 They will also help organise and record the information collected.

-The formulation is the bedrock on which all plans are built.
-Team members need to understand the reasoning behind their planned activities because no one should act simply on the orders of another person, however senior or experienced.
+The formulation and analysis is the bedrock on which all plans are built.
+Team members must understand the reasoning behind their planned activities because no one should act simply on the orders of another person, however senior or experienced.
 Therefore, it is essential to have a public record of it.
-The need to provide a good justification for actions extends to the patient and family; they must have a precise description given to them to understand their roles.
+The need to provide a reasonable justification for actions extends to the patient and family; they must have an accurate description given to them to understand their roles.

 Many vital consequences flow from the proper formal recording, written and accessible.

 In rehabilitation, coming to a diagnostic conclusion and making a firm decision is difficult because there are many unknowns and uncertainties.
 One common way to handle this is to speak in relatively vague generalities without committing to any specific formulation.
-The clinician can then adapt their understanding later without having to acknowledge that the original analysis was incorrect.
+The clinician can then adapt their understanding later without acknowledging that the original analysis was incorrect.

 Unfortunately, this lack of commitment means that the clinician learns less because they never have to acknowledge that a formulation was incorrect.
 Failures are often associated with good learning and improved quality of practice.

-Conversely, committing to something in writing will generally make the clinician (or the clinical team) more careful and thoughtful.
-For example, the clinician may well double-check the quality of a piece of important information that is crucial or ensure that information from all domains of the biopsychosocial model has been considered.
+Conversely, committing to something in writing will make the clinician (or the clinical team) more careful and thoughtful.
+For example, the clinician may double-check the quality of a crucial piece of important information or ensure that information from all domains of the biopsychosocial model has been considered.

 It documents facts and reasoning.

-One significant difficulty faced when reviewing rehabilitation records is knowing what the situation was.
+When reviewing rehabilitation records, one significant difficulty is knowing what the situation was.
 The nature of the goals gives clues – if a goal is to walk further, it implies that the patient is walking – and incidental comments may provide other clues, but base facts are often not recorded.
 The reason is simple.
 Everyone involved at the time knows the situation and considers it unnecessary to record this information.

-A second difficulty is understanding why someone undertook specific actions or set certain goals while other activities or goals are not mentioned.
+Another area for improvement is understanding why someone undertook specific actions or set certain goals while other activities or plans are not mentioned.
 There is rarely any explicit justification for interventions, even interventions that carry significant risk or use substantial resources.

 It improves continuity.

-Most patients have long-term problems, and over a few months, there will often be many changes in team composition.
+Most patients have long-term problems, and over a few months, many changes in team composition will often occur.
 Responsibility will pass not only from person to person but also from team to team and organisation to organisation.
 A well-written formulation will reduce the risk of harm to the patient and make it more likely that a consistent approach is taken across settings and over time.

 It improves patient and family understanding and trust.

-When patients and families have a situation explained, they will usually forget most of it and misinterpret the remainder.
+When patients and families have a situation explained, they usually forget most of it and misinterpret the remainder.
 That is entirely normal.
-Furthermore, clinicians giving information tend always to err on the side of optimism or omission, not being completely straightforward.
+Furthermore, clinicians giving information tend to err on the side of optimism or omission, needing to be more straightforward.
 Probably mistakenly, clinicians feel that patients do not want to have the whole truth.

-However, by giving the patient the written formulation used by the team, the team will reassure the patient that they have the same information and reasoning as everyone else.
+However, by giving the patient the written formulation used by the team, the team will reassure them that they have the same information and reasoning as everyone else.
 They will have much greater confidence in the information given to them.

 Thirdly, sometimes the patient or family will point out errors in the formulation, perhaps disclosing new information or reminding the clinical team about the information given.